 Teaching English as a Foreign/Second Language

-M.A. in TEFL/TESL Joint M.A.s in TEFL/TESL and Languages, Literatures, and Cultures Graduate Certificate in TESOL Education
+M.A. in TEFL/TESL and Graduate Certificate in TESOL Education

-There are several options for pursuing graduate study in Teaching English as a Second/Foreign Language (TEFL/TESL) in the Department of English.
+There are two options for pursuing graduate study in Teaching English as a Foreign/Second Language (TEFL/TESL) in the Department of English.
 One option is the M.A. in English with a graduate curriculum exclusively focused on TEFL/TESL.
-A second option is the Joint M.A. with the Department of Languages, Literatures, and Cultures which allows students to pursue two graduate programs combined, leading to two M.A. degrees—one in English with a specialization in TEFL/TESL, and one in foreign languages.
-The third option is a 15.0 credits graduate certificate in TESOL Education.
+A second option is a 15.0 credits graduate certificate in TESOL Education.

 TESOL Certificate students are not eligible for the WICHE Program.